aonoa68/pitch-accent-dtw2025/README.md

 ### Main Results

-We evaluate on Tarui preservation—a critical test for intermediate accent categories that data-driven methods tend to collapse.

 | Method | Tarui Rate | Balance Ratio | Assessment |
 | --- | --- | --- | --- |
 | Mean F0 | 1.5% | 1.42 | Collapse |